NachosChipeados/NS-SniperHitIndicator/README.md

-Adds back the sniper hit indicator from Titanfall 1.
+Adds back the sniper hit indicator from Titanfall 1, but updated with new functionality and customization.
 Works with all scopes, except the Threat Scope.

 ## ⚠️***Warning***